Prashanth1607/sweet_shop_management_sytem/README.md

 The combination of AI assistance and TDD methodology resulted in a robust, well-tested application that demonstrates modern full-stack development practices.

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Write tests for new functionality
-4. Implement the feature
-5. Ensure all tests pass
-6. Submit a pull request

-## License

 ## Overview with Images